bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-Suppose you're a developer working on an app that helps people adopt animals in their local area.
+<p>Suppose you're a developer working on an app that helps people adopt animals in their local area.
 You have built most of the apps components, but you are waiting on the adoption center to send you pictures of the animals that are looking for a new home.
 In preparation for this, you create the assets folder in the React application.
-The pictures arrive and you place them inside the assets folder so they can be added to your components.
+The pictures arrive and you place them inside the assets folder so they can be added to your components.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-h.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->